silvioangels/tap_pipefy/README.md

 3. Create the config file

     Create a JSON file called `config.json` containing the personal access token you just generated and your organization ID.
+You can get your organization ID from the main URL of your Pipefy web application.
+For example: https://app.pipefy.com/organizations/123456

     ```json
     {